UKCloud/documentation/articles/hpc/hpc-ref-overview.md

 - Uses a proven hyperscale architecture to deliver predictable performance at scale

-- Optimised for the sensitivity of your specific workload via the DDoS-protected internet-facing Assured domain and the trusted Elevated domain
+- Is optimised for the sensitivity of your specific workload via the DDoS-protected internet-facing Assured security domain and the trusted Elevated domain

 - Offers a choice of virtual machine (VM) sizes to suit the core and memory density requirements of your compute-intensive workload